 About the Author – How this all started..

-Skiing has been the passion of mine for many years now, and I wrote most of this book after just five years of skiing, not along time in skiing terms.
+Skiing has been the passion of mine for over 25 years now, and I wrote most of this book after just five years of skiing, not along time in skiing terms.
 I’ve always wanted to ski and have a love of the mountains but never made it.
 I was invited to go on my first skiing trip with some work friends to France.
 I was so excited I couldn’t wait, I wanted so badly to be able to ski right from the first day.
 I started to imagine how to ski in my mind, what would the instructors show me how do skis work all flying around my head at 100 miles an hour.
 I bought some books on skiing and hung on every word examined every picture until I was overloaded with technique, I thought!

 Then that first morning in my hired skis and boots I took my first steps on the Mountain.
 If you have ever skied in France you'll know what I mean when I say that the Mountains aren’t exactly suited to beginners.
 Steep sided mountains where in some cases the easy skiing is at the top, way at the top.
 Two lifts and gondola a drag lift before you even start.
 Everyone just fell over every where and this is all before our first lesson.
 Then came the lift up to my first ‘Green’ run, at the top I looked down and thought this can’t be it, it’s a cliff.
 I was wrong who knows what the rest of the group felt as I was the one most used to being up a mountain in the snow from my previous mountaineering experience.
 We followed our instructor and zig-zagged down the slope with our monster snow plough position learned five minuets before.
 Some of our group fell, some cried some got stuck and had to be helped down by the instructor skiing backwards, it was a mess.
 We all survived that first week without injury, well except one who was air lifted off the mountain with a dislocated knee.
 Well that’s skiing isn’t it?
 Err well no actually, or at least that’s not what I thought and I’m sure that I’m not alone in this, there has to be a better way.